czbiohub-sf/CRISPRflow/README.md

 unset JAVA_HOME
 export JAVA_HOME=`/usr/libexec/java_home -v 17`
 ```
-- Error executing process ...
-The command 'docker' could not be found ...
+- Error "executing process ...
+The command 'docker' could not be found ..."
 You'll need to start the docker program on your computer

+- Error "Both treatment and control are in the file name", but it's not the case
+Captalize the first letter of your treatment names, for example: `Infected`, `Uninfected`